 - Turning in front of a motorcyclist

 Because motorcycle riders don’t have the protective steel exoskeleton that occupants of motor vehicles have, they are much more prone to serious injuries when involved in a collision.
-The following are some typical injuries a motorcyclist may suffer:
+The following are typical injuries a motorcyclist may suffer:

 - Road rash: This is a painful and often disfiguring injury that occurs when a motorcycle rider slides across the surface of a roadway during an accident.
-The result is the loss of skin and other tissue, and gravel and other debris imbedded in remaining tissue.
+The result is the loss of skin and other tissue, and gravel and other debris embedded in remaining tissue.
 Treatment can involve multiple skin grafts, reconstructive surgeries, plastic surgeries, and more.

-- Biker’s arm: This injury occurs when a motorcycle rider attempts to break his fall with his arms.
-But a person’s arms aren’t able to handle such high-speed impact.
+- Biker’s arm: This injury occurs when a motorcycle rider attempts to break his fall with his arms; but a person’s arms aren’t able to handle such high-speed impact.
 Permanent nerve damage, affecting the sensory and motor functions of the arm and hand, often leaves a rider with permanent disabilities.
 A person with biker’s arm may face extensive physical therapy and chronic pain in his or her future.